Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

       * 2nd - `src/ index.js`       -- index.js imports React, and render the `App component` on the div#root html element.
       * 3rd - `src/App.js`          -- App is the very first react component render on the web page when we run the React app.

 * Q2.
-Difference types of componens in react
+Difference types of componens in react?
   * Answer
     * 1st - `Functional` Component.
     * 2nd - `Class` Component.

 * Q3.
-Difference between Named export and Default Export
+Difference between Named export and Default Export?
   * Answer
     * `Default export` are the one that can be import using alias, i.e, any other name.
     * `Named export` are the one that should be import using their exact name.

+* Q4.
+Why do we need `key` prop?
+  * Answer
+    * The `key` prop helps react distinquish each item from the lists in order to identify which item in the list has changed, added, or removed and plays a crucial role in handling UI updates efficiently.
+    * Since react maintain a virtual tree to identify the changes in the UI and updates only the parts being changed, added, or removed.